Psalm 15 – The Character of the One God Receives

 1. (1a) Who can come to the tabernacle of God?

 a.
-LORD, who may abide in Your tabernacle?
+Lord, who may abide in Your tabernacle?
 In one sense, David’s question here is figurative.
-Though he, like the sons of Korah, may have wished to live in the house God (Psalm 84:2-4; 84:10), it was at the same time impossible for him because David was not a priest.
+Though he, like the sons of Korah, may have wished to live in the house of God (Psalm 84:2-4; 84:10), it was impossible for him because David was not a priest.

 ii.
 “In the gracious hospitality of the antique world, a guest was sheltered from all harm; his person was inviolable, his wants all met.
 So the guest of Jehovah is safe, can claim asylum from every foe and share in all the bountiful provision of His abode.”
 (Maclaren)